elementary/music/README.md

 * libzeitgeist-2.0-dev
 * valac

-It's recommended to create a clean build environment

-    mkdir build
-    cd build/

-Run `cmake` to configure the build environment and then `make` to build
+It's recommended to create a clean build environment.
+Run `meson` to configure the build environment and then `ninja` to build

-    cmake -DCMAKE_INSTALL_PREFIX=/usr ..
-    make
+    meson build
+    cd build
+    ninja

-To install, use `make install`, then execute with `io.elementary.music`
+To install, use `ninja install`, then execute with `io.elementary.music`

-    sudo make install
+    sudo ninja install
     io.elementary.music

+You can run tests with `ninja test`, and reset the build environment with `ninja clean`.